kparc/kcc/README.md

 **Infinity** is a special signed scalar floating point value denoted by `0w`.
 Negative infinity is `-0w`.

-Working with nulls and infinities can be very tricky, it is very important to pay attention to how they quack.
-We are finally ready to introduce dyadic operation `x%y divide`, because this is where nulls, infinities and some other nasty deamons often emerge from.
+Working with nulls and infinities can be very tricky, and it is very important to get a grip on how they quack.
+We are now ready to introduce dyadic operation `x%y divide`, because this is where nulls, infinities and some other nasty deamons often emerge from.

 This is not a typo.
-Indeed, unlike many other languages where `%` denotes the remainder operation, in k it means division.
-There reason for this oddity is simple: in 𝒌, the character `/` is reserved for another language construct which is much more common than division.
+Indeed, unlike in many other languages where `%` denotes the remainder operation, in k `%` means division.
+The reason for this oddity is simple: in 𝒌, the character `/` is reserved for another language construct which is much more common and important than division.
 We will introduce it later.

 ```q